How to Build a Leadership Team That Actually Works as a Team

 We are here to build the business together.

-We are not here like some funky startup congress each representing our own contingencies.
+We are not here as a startup congress, each representing our own department's interests.

 Check your lanes and your egos at the door.